Maximize Style in Minimal Space: Small Front Porch Decorating Ideas

 You can go bold or you can go soft with the paint color that you choose.

-Front porches can be very basic (and therefore boring) spaces with nothing to really make them interesting.
+Front porches can be very basic (and therefore boring) spaces with nothing to make them interesting.
 That definitely applied to the front porch on my first house!

 This is where your local big box building store can come to the rescue!
 You can find lots of inspiration for adding architectural details to your front porch design by strolling through the trim department.